Hakeemog/regtech/README.md

 # Monitoring:

-To enable monitoring, I integrated Prometheus and graana into the cluster
+To enable monitoring, I integrated Prometheus, grafana nd loki into the cluster